-Dr. Jeffery SmithCapturing Rural Injection Risk Network Structures from Continuous-time Interaction Data
+Dr. Jeffery SmithCapturing Rural Injection Risk Network Structures from Continuous-Time Interaction Data (RISC)

 Dr. Smith received his Ph.D. in Sociology from Duke University.
 His work falls at the intersection of network analysis, traditional statistical methods and social stratification.
 He has done methodological work on network sampling and missing data, as well as more substantive work on network processes like homophily and status.

 Dr. R. Matthew Johnson Cognition, Large -And Small- Scale

 Dr. Johnson received his Ph.D. in Neuroscience at Yale University.
 He was also a postdoctoral researcher at Yale and has served on the faculty at the School of Psychology at the University of Nottingham, Malaysia Campus.
 His research concentrates on interactions between perception and reflection using a variety of techniques and experimental paradigms, including behavioral experiments, functional MRI, and EEG.

 Dr. Ken Wakabayashi Psychostimulant Addiction and Nutrient-Sensing Neurons (PANN): Genetic Targeting to Parse Neuro Pathways